LORD-MicroStrain/mip_sdk/README.md

 ### Serial Port

-A serial port library is included via git submodule.
-To use it, you'll have to download this additional library:
-`git submodule init`
+A basic serial port interface is provided in C and C++ for Linux and Windows.
+These can be modified for other platforms by the user.

 Enable it in the CMake configuration with `-DWITH_SERIAL=1`.

 ### TCP Client

-A TCP client connection is provided with MSCL-Embedded.
+A TCP client connection is provided with the MIP SDK.
 This allows remote development over a network cable and makes it possible to insert other software into the communications path for debugging.

 Enable it in the CMake configuration with `-DWITH_TCP=1`.